 Both of the said cycles have their own impending issues.
 Light cycles require the usage of light thus increase the susceptibility to heat buildup.
-On the other hand, dark cycles also increases the vulnerability of the space to the accumulation of humidity.
+On the other hand, dark cycles also increase the vulnerability of the space to the accumulation of humidity.

 In each of the cycles, factors such as air circulation, room temperature, and level of relative humidity must be regulated and monitored accordingly so as not to cause untoward problems.

 Quick Ventilation Tips for a Sealed Grow Room